MVerbakel/MVerbakel.github.io/_posts/2021-03-05-confidence-intervals.md

 #### Delta method:

-The other common option is the delta method (also known as Taylor method), which uses a linear approximation for the estimates making it simpler to calculate a CI.
+The other common option is the delta method (also known as Taylor's method), which uses a linear approximation for the estimates making it simpler to calculate a CI.
+Though Fieller's method is better for small samples, the Delta method is simpler to implement.

 Given two independent means x_c and x_t (control and treatment), the variance is estimated as: